Trees of Graphs as Boundaries of Hyperbolic Groups: Regular trees of graphs

 \end{enumerate}

 \end{defn}

-Though technically involved, the above definitions are in fact quite natural, and their significance stems from the following lemma, in view of which to any graphical connecting system $\mathcal{R}$ there is associated some unique up to isomorphism tree system of punctured graphs (which we denote $\Theta[{\mathcal{R}}]$), and some unique up to homeomorphism topological space having the form of a tree of graphs (which we denote $\mathcal{X}(\mathcal{R})$).
+Though technically involved, the above definitions (i.e. Definitions \defnref{R.1} and \defnref{6.2}) are in fact quite natural, and their significance stems from the following lemma, in view of which to any graphical connecting system $\mathcal{R}$ there is associated some unique up to isomorphism tree system of punctured graphs (which we denote $\Theta[{\mathcal{R}}]$), and some unique up to homeomorphism topological space having the form of a tree of graphs (which we denote $\mathcal{X}(\mathcal{R})$, and which is given as $\mathcal{X}(\mathcal{R}):=\lim\Theta[{\mathcal R}]$).

 \begin{lem}\lemlabel{6.3} For any graphical connecting system $\mathcal{R}$ a tree system of punctured graphs compatible with $\mathcal{R}$ exists.
 Moreover, any two tree systems of punctured graphs compatible with $\mathcal{R}$ are isomorphic. \end{lem}